ShravyaAdarapu/madquick-assignment/README.md

 - `PUT /api/vault/:id` - Update vault item
 - `DELETE /api/vault/:id` - Delete vault item

+### Two-Factor Authentication
+- `POST /api/2fa/setup` - Generate new 2FA secret and QR code
+- `POST /api/2fa/verify` - Verify and enable 2FA
+- `POST /api/2fa/disable` - Disable 2FA (requires password)
+- `GET /api/2fa/status` - Check if 2FA is enabled

 ## 🎯 Usage Guide

 ### 1. Sign Up
-- Create an account with email and master password
+- Enter email and password
-- ⚠️ **Remember your master password** - it cannot be recovered!

-### 2. Generate Password
-- Use the password generator at the top of the dashboard
+- **Use the password generator** to create a strong master password
   - Adjust length (8-32 characters)
   - Toggle numbers, symbols, and similar character exclusion
-- Click "Generate Strong Password"
+  - Click "Generate Password"
+- **Scan QR code** with Google Authenticator or Authy (2FA is enabled by default)
+- Save the backup code shown
+- Click "Continue to Vault"
+- ⚠️ **Remember your master password** - it cannot be recovered!

+### 2. Login
+- Enter email and master password
+- Enter 6-digit 2FA code from your authenticator app
+- Access your vault

-### 3. Save Password
+### 3. Add Passwords to Vault
 - Click "Add Item" button
 - Fill in title, username, password, URL, and notes
+- Add tags (optional) for organization (e.g., "Banking", "Social", "Work")
 - Click "Save Item"
 - Data is encrypted before being sent to server

 ### 4. Search & Filter
-- Use the search bar to filter by title, username, URL, or notes
+- Use the search bar to filter by title, username, URL, tags, or notes
+- Use tag dropdown to filter by specific tags
 - Results update instantly as you type

 ### 5. Copy Password